ucsb-cs148-s21/t7-local-network-file-transfer/team/andrew.md

 # Project Ideas

-The overall purpose of my local file transfer idea is to make it easier to transfer files wirelessly between machines.
+The overall purpose of my local file transfer idea is to make it easier to transfer files wirelessly between machines without the ability/necessity of uploading to an external server.
 I have found several edge type cases with this.

 1. User has no wireless capability - e.g. on airplane.
 2. User can connect to a network and be discovered - e.g. at home or a network that allows discovery.